budcribar/RemoteBlazorWebViewTutorial/WpfBlazor/ConvertToRemoteBlazor.md

 <h3>Reversing The Mirror</h3>

-This example shows the readonly mirror available through the web browser and the application is controlled locally.
-This scenario allows remote monitoring without the ability to interact with the application.
+This example demonstrates a read-only mirror accessible through a web browser, with the application being controlled locally.
+This scenario enables remote monitoring without the capacity for interaction with the application.

 - Modify MainWindow.xaml add the namespace and the WebView2 control.
 It should look like: